Nobody likes losing things, and when you lose something on vacation it can leave a damper on what might have otherwise been a pretty spectacular day.

 New Lost and Found procedures starting May 21, 2018

-How you locate lost items at Disney World is going to get a lot easier in the upcoming weeks.
+How you locate lost items at Disney World looks a lot different than it has in the past.

 No longer will you have to stand in line to report your item missing – which is a very nice perk considering just how many items get lost each day.